fraugster/cli/README.md

 ### License

-This package is licensed under the the MIT license.
-Please see the LICENSE file for details.
+This package is licensed under the the BSD 3-Clause License.
+Please see the [LICENSE](LICENSE) file for details.

 ## Contributing

-Any contributions are always welcome (use pull requests).
-For each pull request make sure that you covered your changes and additions with unit tests.
+Contributions are welcome but must be discussed first in a new github issue before Pull Requests will be accepted.